Overview

 Mid 2026

-The proposed weir is a fixed crest type, and the crest height will be approximately 4.2m with the highest points on the outer edges being approximately 5.5 metres.
+The revised weir design is a fixed crest type, and the crest height will be approximately 4.2m with the highest points on the outer edges being approximately 5.5 metres.

-The new design improves water security for Wilcannia while also being safer and more affordable, with less impact on the environment and culturally significant sites.
+The revised design improves water security for Wilcannia while also being safer and more affordable, with less impact on the environment and culturally significant sites.

-Upgrades to the Hood and Martin Street sewage pump stations were complete early 2024 to better protect the beautiful Darling Baaka River.
+Upgrades to the Hood and Martin Street sewage pump stations were completed in early 2024 to better protect the Darling Baaka River.

 The stormwater mitigation works are a key piece of the integrated, system-wide approach for Wilcannia’s water security and wastewater management, delivering a low-maintenance, affordable and reliable solution to protect against effluent overflows in the event of a power failure or blockage.

-New pipework and two new high-powered diesel pumps are installed that will automatically spring into action if the underground effluent reaches a high level.
+New pipework and two new high-powered diesel pumps were installed that automatically spring into action if the underground effluent reaches a high level.

 This prevents untreated waste from entering the stormwater system and eventually seeping into the river.